shangguanwang/100-days-of-code/round2-log.md

 ### Day 5: July 9, 2023

+**Today's Progress**:
-**Today's Progress**: Reviewed Grind 75 Q9-12 with the study group, started building the e-commerce react project
+- Reviewed Grind 75 Q9-12 with the study group.
+- Started building the e-commerce react project, added Navbar and Footer components

+**Thoughts** Youtube has better resources than some paid learning platforms.

+### Day 6: July 10, 2023

+**Today's Progress**: Continue working on the ecommerce project homepage, finished the Slider and FeaturedProduct card components.

 **Thoughts** Youtube has better resources than some paid learning platforms.